rullo24/Nest/README.md

 > **IMPORTANT NOTE:**: Nest is still in development so many of the below mentioned features are not yet implemented

-Nest is a lightweight file explorer written in C, designed to provide a seamless and customisable experience for navigating both local and remote file systems.
+Nest is a lightweight, Windows-Only file explorer written in C, designed to provide a seamless and customisable experience for navigating both local and remote file systems.

 ## Features